cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 ## Adding an option to select the Wikipedia language edition

-In the final section, we will add an option to select the [language edition](https://en.wikipedia.org/wiki/List_of_Wikipedias) of Wikipedia.
+In this final section, we add a command-line option to select the [language edition](https://en.wikipedia.org/wiki/List_of_Wikipedias) of Wikipedia.
 Wikipedia editions are identified by a language code, which is used as a subdomain below wikipedia.org.
 Usually, this is the two-letter or three-letter